DOUBLE Your Impact Before It’s Too Late!

 Intellectual (Mind): Read new information and research; take a class on something of interest; challenge yourself to expand current ideas; engage in stimulating conversation with others.

-Physical (Strength): Exercise regularly; make healthy food choices; stay well rested; balance work and relaxation.
+Physical (Strength): Exercise regularly, make healthy food choices, stay well rested, and balance work and relaxation.

 This year, wives, let’s be so well cared for that we can give to our husbands and our children from a place of abundance instead of a place of emptiness.
 Imagine what a healthy, well cared for wife could do for her marriage!
 You really could give your husband a new marriage in the new year.